MdJonaidHossain/GUS/README.md

 1. Install Fiji and ensure the required plugins are installed (Labkit, ROI Manager)

-2. Place the macro and classifier files in your Fiji macros folder
+2. Place the classifier files in your Fiji macros folder

 3. Create the required input and output directories